C-RAM: Italy: Porcupine

-Italy: DRACO
+Italy: Draco

-The DRACO is a multipurpose weapon station prototype designed for use against air, R.A.M. and surface targets.
-It was designed for the Italian Army by OTO-Melara using the Centauro 8x8 wheeled armored vehicle chassis.
-The main armament consists of a 76mm, 62 caliber gun with an automatic ammunition loading system and a firing rate of 80-100 rounds per minute.
-The 76mm gun is electrically controlled for elevation and traversing, and is stabilized in elevation.
-DRACO can be installed on 8x8 wheeled platforms, for combat support operations or convoy defence, as well as on tracked vehicles or on shelters for point defence.
-The main gun and the automatic loading system are fully compatible with all in service 76mm rounds and also with 76mm DART guided ammunition.
-DRACO can be completely controlled by two Operators (the Commander and the Gunner) from a remote position, located inside the hull for mobile installation or inside a protected command shelter for fixed installation.
+The Draco is a multipurpose weapon station prototype designed for use against air, RAM & surface targets.
+It was designed for the Italian Army by Oto-Melara using the Centauro 8×8 wheeled armored vehicle chassis.
+The main armament consists of a 76 mm, 62 caliber gun with an automatic ammunition loading system and a firing rate of 80–100 rounds per minute.
+The 76 mm gun is electrically controlled for elevation and traversing, and is stabilized in elevation.
+Draco can be installed on 8×8 wheeled platforms, for combat support operations or convoy defence, as well as on tracked vehicles or on shelters for point defence.
+The main gun and the automatic loading system are fully compatible with all in service 76 mm rounds and also with 76 mm Dart guided ammunition.
+Draco can be completely controlled by two Operators (the Commander and the Gunner) from a remote position, located inside the hull for mobile installation or inside a protected command shelter for fixed installation.